Eocene–Oligocene extinction event: Grande Coupure

-The Grande Coupure, or 'great break' in French, with a major European turnover in mammalian fauna about 33.5 Ma, marks the end of the last phase of Eocene assemblages, the Priabonian, and the arrival in Europe of Asian species.
+The Grande Coupure, 'great break' in French, with a major European turnover in mammalian fauna around 33.5 million years ago, marks the end of the last phase of Eocene assemblages, the Priabonian, and the arrival in Europe of Asian species.
 The Grande Coupure is characterized by widespread extinctions and allopatric speciation in small isolated relict populations.
 It was given its name in 1910 by the Swiss palaeontologist Hans Georg Stehlin, to characterise the dramatic turnover of European mammalian fauna, which he placed at the Eocene–Oligocene boundary.
 A comparable turnover in Asian fauna has since been called the "Mongolian Remodelling".

 The Grande Coupure marks a break between endemic European faunas before the break and mixed faunas with a strong Asian component afterwards.
 Before the Grande Coupure, European faunas were dominated by anoplotheriid, xiphodontid, choeropotamid, cebochoerid, dichobunid, and amphimerycid artiodactyls, palaeotheriid perissodactyls, pseudosciurid rodents, adapid and omomyid primates, and nyctitheriids.
 Post-Grande Coupure artiodactyl faunas in Europe are dominated by gelocids, anthracotheriids, and entelodontids, with true rhinoceroses representing the perissodactyl fauna, eomyids, hamsters, and beavers representing the rodent fauna, and hedgehogs representing the eulipotyphlan fauna.
 The speciose genus Palaeotherium plus Anoplotherium and the families Xiphodontidae and Amphimerycidae were observed to disappear completely during the Grande Coupure.
 An element of the paradigm of the Grande Coupure was the apparent extinction of all European primates at the Grande Coupure.
 However, the 1999 discovery of a mouse-sized early Oligocene omomyid, reflecting the better survival chances of small mammals, undercut the Grande Coupure paradigm.
 Herpetotheriids, cainotheriids, dormice, and theridomyids survived the Grande Coupure undiminished.
 Balkanatolia acted as a staging ground for Asian taxa that immigrated into Europe following the extinction of its own mammal fauna during the Grande Coupure.

+Among mammalian predators, hyaenodonts were the most diverse group of carnivores.
+During Grand Coupure, hyaenodonts saw a significant decline in diversity, which saw the extinction of European hyainailourines and the endemic hyaenodontoids, proviverrines.
+Following Grand Coupure, carnivoraforms replaced hyaenodonts as the dominant group of mammalian carnivores.

 It has been suggested that this was caused by climate change associated with the earliest polar glaciations and a major fall in sea levels, or by competition with taxa dispersing from Asia.
 However, few argue for an isolated single cause.
 Other possible causes are related to the impact of one or more large bolides in the Northern Hemisphere at Popigai, Toms Canyon, and Chesapeake Bay.
-Improved correlation of northwest European successions to global events confirms the Grande Coupure as occurring in the earliest Oligocene, with a hiatus of about 350 millennia prior to the first record of post-Grande Coupure Asian immigrant taxa.
-Research suggests that in the Ebro Basin of Spain, the turnover lagged the Eocene-Oligocene boundary by at most 500,000 years (500 kyr).
+Improved correlation of northwest European successions to global events confirms the Grande Coupure as occurring in the earliest Oligocene, with a hiatus of around 350,000 years prior to the first record of post-Grande Coupure Asian immigrant taxa.
+Research suggests that in the Ebro Basin of Spain, the turnover lagged the Eocene-Oligocene boundary by at most 500,000 years.